 - Free ShopRunner membership: Enroll in complimentary membership to ShopRunner, which gives you free two-day shipping on eligible purchases at more than 100 online stores.

-One slight advantage of the Blue Cash Everyday® Card from American Express is that it offers an introductory 0% APR purchase and balance transfer rate that lasts for 15 months, versus 12 months for the Blue Cash Preferred® Card from American Express.
+One slight advantage of the Blue Cash Everyday® Card from American Express is that it offers an introductory 0% purchase APR that lasts for 15 months, versus 12 months for the Blue Cash Preferred® Card from American Express.

 But it’s not a big enough distinction to tip the scales — and there may be other cards out there that have better 0% introductory rate offers.

-The Blue Cash Everyday® Card from American Express doesn’t have an annual fee, whereas the Blue Cash Preferred® Card from American Express has a $0 introductory annual fee for the first year, then $95.
+The Blue Cash Everyday® Card from American Express has a $0 annual fee, whereas the Blue Cash Preferred® Card from American Express has a $0 introductory annual fee for the first year, then $95.

 The former is the clear winner here, but don’t count out the latter just yet.
 Paying the Blue Cash Preferred® Card from American Express annual fee could be worth it if you usually spend enough at U.S. supermarkets and U.S. gas stations to earn rewards that offset that cost.

 A cash back card could be a good option if you don’t want to deal with miles or points programs.
 But even if you earn a similar number of points or miles per $1 spent on purchases, travel rewards cards can offer potentially more-valuable rewards because you can redeem your miles or points for otherwise-costly flights or hotel stays.